EM51641/Multivariate-Time-Series-Analysis/README.md

 # Multivariate-Time-Series-Analysis
 Stationarity and Cointegration Tests

-On this project,we used a stochastics approach that doesn't restrict the stock prices to go negative.
+On this project, we used a stochastics approach that doesn't restrict the stock prices to go negative.